yojashri/task-manager/README.md

 AI assistance (ChatGPT) was used only for:

-* Code explanation
-* UI design suggestions
-* Improving readability
-* Bug fixing guidance

-All major logic including:

-* Role-based access
-* Middleware
-* JWT authentication
-* CRUD functionality
-* Student–Teacher mapping
-  was fully implemented and understood by me.
+AI tools were used only for minor guidance such as suggesting UI design improvements, enhancing readability, and providing general debugging ideas.
+All core logic and implementation — including authentication, authorization, JWT handling, password hashing, middleware, Student–Teacher relationship mapping, role-based access control, task CRUD operations, backend architecture, and frontend integration — were fully implemented and understood by me.
+The overall workflow, design decisions, and coding were done manually to ensure complete understanding and alignment with the assignment requirements.
 ---